Part of our Virtual Fundraising Event and Gala series, view more articles here – Virtual Fundraising Events

 2. Collaborate with partners who want to work on your auction.
 Recruit vendors and auctioneers who will be ambassadors for your cause and keep their networks actively involved.

 3. Insist on good-quality photos of your auction items and include everything in your auction packages.
-Make it a point to write descriptions that will attract bidders with enticing descriptive words choices.
+Make it a point to write descriptions that will attract bidders with enticing descriptive word choices.

 4. Study up on the platform you’ll be using prior to the announcing online events or adding it to your website.
 Invest in training courses and utilize the call support program if help is required.
 It’s easier to learn the details before using a program than to try finding and fixing mistakes afterward.